 You can size the capacity of a vSAN datastore to accommodate the virtual machines (VMs) files in the cluster and to handle failures and maintenance operations.

-To determine the raw capacity of a vSAN datastore, multiply the total number of disk groups in the cluster by the size of the capacity devices in those disk groups, and subtract the overhead required by the vSAN on-disk format.
+Use this formula to determine the raw capacity of a vSAN datastore.
+Multiply the total number of disk groups in the cluster by the size of the capacity devices in those disk groups.
+Subtract the overhead required by the vSAN on-disk format.

 When you plan the capacity of the vSAN datastore, not including the number of virtual machines and the size of their VMDK files, you must consider the Primary level of failures to tolerate and the Failure tolerance method attributes of the virtual machine storage policies for the cluster.